RNAdetective/Lit_search/README.md

 # About Lit_search

-* Allows for searching pubmed with up to 6 main topics
+* Allows for searching pubmed with unlimited main one word topics
-* Then it allows for up to 4 search categories of search terms to search articles found on the main topic.
+* Then it allows for up to 8 search categories of unlimited number of search terms to search articles already collected on the main topic.
 * Creates pie charts for number of articles found containing search terms and for how many articles were found in each search category.
 * Creates bar graphs summarized how many articles for each search term in a category and each category in a topic and also for how many results were found for each topic in the run.